HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 [1,x,y,z,xx,xy,xz,yy,yz,zz]

-The output is a spherical spherical harmonic tensor stored as a complex vector.
+The output is a spherical harmonic tensor stored as a complex vector.

 e.g.